hsynercn/nestjs-demo-movie-app/README.md

 - We will provide a PATCH endpoint for update.
 - We will provide a DELETE endpoint for delete.

 NOTE: For list retrieval current implementation is using defined query parameters.
 We could consider using GraphQL or other query building approaches for advanced data retrieval needs.
 But we need to pay attention to security issues, totally flexible query parameters could be a security risk.
+Current implementation does not provide the pagination support, we could consider adding pagination support for the list retrieval endpoints.
+Hopefully TypeORM will provide the infrastructure for pagination support.

 ### Cyclic Dependency Cases